nvdias0/rpi-docker-openvpn/README.md

 By default easyrsa has an interactive approach to securely receive passwords from the keyboard.

-The version bundled in this repository, has a slightly changed eayrsa that can include the contents of 2 environment variables when internally callin openssl:
+The version bundled in this repository, has a slightly changed eayrsa that can include the contents of 2 environment variables when internally calling openssl:

 $EASYRSA_GENREQ_OPTS  as additional key generation options: